About Testing/Editing Active Surveys

 Testing with the Preview Link

-To preview your survey, click the Preview Survey button in the Survey module.
+To preview your survey, click the Preview button in the Survey tab.
 From there, you can then click through the survey yourself, or copy and paste the URL to send to your testers.

-You can also get the Preview Survey link to your testers via the email distribution options within Qualtrics.
+You can also get the preview survey link to your testers via the email distribution options within Qualtrics.
 Just select Send Preview Email instead of the Send button.
-For more information on this visit our Emails Overview page.
+For more information on this visit our Email Survey Invitations page.

 Testing with the Anonymous Link

-If you decide to use the actual Anonymous Link for testing, go to your Distributions module and and select the Get a single reusable link option.
+If you decide to use the actual anonymous link for testing, go to your Distributions tab and and select the Get a single reusable link option.

 When testing with this link, you might experience some of this behavior:

 - When I click on the link, it takes me to the middle of the survey.
-By default, the survey has Save and Continue enabled in your Survey Options.
+By default, the survey has Allow respondents to finish later enabled in your survey options.
 This option means that if you close the survey without finishing, the next time you click on the link, you will be taken to where you left off previously.